-- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that SNM is medically necessary to treat lower urinary tract dysfunction when all of the following criteria are met: - A. Symptoms of incontinence have been present for at least 12 months and have resulted in significant disability, such as the limited ability to work or participate in activities outside of the home; - B. Diagnosis is non-obstructive urinary retention; - C. Incontinence is not related to a neurologic condition; - D. Conservative measures such as bladder training, pelvic floor physical therapy with biofeedback, and pharmacologic treatment have failed; - E. A percutaneous stimulation test has provided a 50% reduction in incontinence symptoms prior to permanent device implantation. - II.
-It is the policy of PHW that injection of U.S. FDA approved UBAs is medically necessary when all of the following criteria are met: - A. Diagnosis of persistent or recurrent stress urinary incontinence due to intrinsic sphincter deficiency, or post traumatic or surgical injury; - B. Conservative management such as Kegel exercises, biofeedback, electrical stimulation, and pharmacotherapies have failed;
+- I. It is the policy of Pennsylvania Health and Wellness® (PHW) that a trial of SNM is medically necessary to treat lower urinary tract dysfunction when all of the following criteria are met: - A. Diagnosis is non-obstructive urinary retention or overactive bladder; - B. Symptoms of incontinence, urgency/frequency, or urinary retention have been present for at least 12 months and have resulted in significant disability, such as the limited ability to work or participate in activities outside of the home; - C. Symptoms are not related to a neurologic condition; - D. Failure of conservative measures, one of the following: - 1.
+For urgency/frequency or incontinence, bladder training, pelvic floor physical therapy with biofeedback, and pharmacologic treatment; - 2.
+For non-obstructive urinary retention, pharmacologic treatment and intermittent self-catheterization, unless not well-tolerated; - II.
+It is the policy of Pennsylvania Health and Wellness® (PHW) that permanent placement of SNM is medically necessary to treat lower urinary tract dysfunction when both of the following criteria are met - A. Criteria in section I is met; - B. A percutaneous stimulation test has provided a 50% reduction in incontinence, retention, or urgency/frequency symptoms prior to permanent device implantation. - III.
+It is the policy of PHW that injection of U.S. FDA approved UBAs is medically necessary when all of the following criteria are met: - A. Diagnosis of persistent or recurrent stress urinary incontinence due to one of the following: - 1.
+Intrinsic sphincter deficiency; - 2.
+Post-bladder support surgery; - 3.
+Post- traumatic or surgical injury;

-\A recurrence of incontinence following a successful treatment series (i.e., 6-12 months previously, may benefit from additional treatments).

-III.
-It is the policy of PHW that for autologous fat injection, procedures that are not FDA approved, and for any other circumstances than those specified above are considered investigational.
+- B. Conservative management such as Kegel exercises, biofeedback, electrical stimulation, and pharmacotherapies have failed; - C. Patient is unable to tolerate surgery or does not wish to have surgery. - \A recurrence of incontinence following a successful treatment series (i.e., 6-12 months previously, may benefit from additional treatments). - IV.
+It is the policy of PHW that UBA injection of autologous fat, non-FDA approved procedures, and any other circumstances than those specified above are considered investigational and not medically necessary.

-CLINICAL POLICY Urinary Incontinence Devices and Treatments